-LFS is a modern method for labour market statistical survey aiming to measure the active population - employed and unemployed - and inactive population, to determine the structure of these categories and trends in evolution, to supply essential data about labour force.
+LFS is a modern method for labour market statistical survey aiming to measure the labour force (active population) - employed and unemployed - and population outside the labour force (inactive population), to estimate the structure of these categories and trends in evolution, to supply essential data about labour force.

-The methodological and organizational concept of the survey was developed with the technical assistance provided by the National Institute of Statistics and Economic Studies from France (INSSE) and the

-National Statistical Institute from Romania (INS) within the framework of the European Union TACIS Program, as well as with the assistance of the International Labour Organization experts.
+The methodological and organizational concept of the survey was developed with the technical assistance provided by the National Statistical Institute from Romania (INS) and the National Institute of Statistics and Economic Studies from France (INSSE) within the framework of the European Union TACIS Program, as well as with the assistance of the experts of Department of Statistics of the International Labour Organization (ILO).

-The practical organization and implementation of the survey in the field is performed by the National Bureau of Statistics.
+The practical organization and implementation of the survey in the field is performed by the NBS.